Home > Best Time to Visit Switzerland

 - Morges Tulip Festival – Starting around April 1st and running throughout the month, this festival is hosted along the shores of Lake Geneva in Morges at Parc de L’Independance.
 It showcases over 120,000 tulips, including 300 different varieties while also displaying daffodils and hyacinths.
 Food and drink may be purchased from a marquee tent and family-friendly, special events occur most weekends during the festival.

-- Sechseläuten – For four days in mid-April, April 17 through April 20 in 2020, Zurich’s traditional spring festival is an annual highlight in the city.
+- Sechseläuten – For 4 days in mid-April, Zurich’s traditional spring festival is an annual highlight in the city.
 Members of all the guilds dress in costume to celebrate spring, highlighted by the burning of a straw figure that symbolizes winter called Böögg.
 It includes a colorful children’s procession as well as a parade with guild members featuring 3,500 people, 350 riders, 30 brass bands and 50 horse-drawn wagons leading to the bonfire where the Böögg is waiting.

 Switzerland in May